Nupur-25/Netflix-Data-Analysis-Project/README.md

 ## 6. Cleaning Notes

-The cleaned workbook (`Clean movies.xlsx`) uses a slightly transformed structure:
+The cleaned workbook (`Copy of movies.xlsx`) uses a slightly transformed structure:

 - `movie_id` is split into `movie` and `id` columns
 - `title` is not retained in the cleaned sheet